sparrowcode/PermissionsKit/README.md

 - NSLocationAlwaysAndWhenInUseUsageDescription
 - NSLocationAlwaysUsageDescription (iOS 10 and earlier)

 Do not use the description as the name of the key - this causes errors in the latest version of the new Xcode.
-Specify `For SPPermission` in the description.

 ## How I do UI